The other EH airport.

-Some Montauk residents have mounted a fearmongering campaign to scare residents, contending that closure of KHTO may result in additional charter and commuter operations traveling to Montauk (KMTP).
+Some Montauk residents (Montauk United) have mounted a fearmongering campaign based on the same disinformation that the airport proponents have used to scare residents, contending that closure of KHTO may result in additional charter and commuter operations traveling to Montauk (KMTP).
 That appears highly unlikely for several reasons, in addition to the explanation of PPR above:

-- commuter passengers can and already do travel non-stop to Montauk on small planes, seaplanes and helicopters, directly from locations within the tri-state area;
+- commuter passengers can and already do travel non-stop to Montauk on small planes, seaplanes and helicopters, directly from locations within the tri-state area and have been doing so for years;

 - KMTP has a far shorter runway than at KHTO, limiting the size of aircraft (no large jets) that can land on the runway;

 - there are no aircraft maintenance services, and

 - KMTP does not sell aviation fuel;

 - 40% of passengers arriving at KHTO do not remain in East Hampton but travel to Southampton destinations;

 AirNav states: KMTP Montauk Airport is located 3 miles NE of Montauk.